Back to overview

 Does your firm run an assessment centre?

 Yes.
-The assessment centre is part of the application process and it's made up of three exercises:
+The assessment centre is part of the application process and it's made up of three exercises a:

 Does your firm attend university law fairs in the autumn term?
 What is your main objective when you go to a law fair?

-We have various events taking place in autumn such as law fairs and insight days as mentioned earlier; these events are my favourite part of the recruitment cycle as it's an excellent opportunity to meet interested applicants who want to learn more about the different routes DWF offers through our early career opportunities, as well as answering any questions or queries regarding our application process.
+We have various events taking place in autumn such as law fairs, as well as insight days as mentioned earlier; these events are my favourite part of the recruitment cycle as it's an excellent opportunity to meet aspiring legal professionals and potential applicants who want to learn more about the different routes DWF offers through our early career opportunities, as well as answering any questions or queries regarding our application process.